 Have a look at the scrumptious food of Uttarakhand hidden in this land of natural beauty:

 This dish is a boon for all the diet-conscious people out there.
 Yes, it is actually that nutritious.
-Kafuli is a dish that all the locals of Uttarakhand swear by.
+Kafuli is a famoufs food of Uttarakhand that all locals swear by.
 It is basically primarily prepared of Spinach and fenugreek leaves, which even the doctors, prescribe.
 It is an exotic dish, prepared in an iron kadhai, and complemented by hot steaming rice.
 It is the most nourishing and health-conscious dish you will come across in the State.

 2. Bhang Ki Chutney